cneira/sunos-diamond-collectors/collectors/zpool/README.md

 * **`fields`**: a list of metrics you wish to collect.
 For all metrics, use the magic value `__all__`.
+* **`count`**: the collector can report the number of `filesystem`s, `snaphost`s, and `volume`s in a pool.
+Provide a list of any or all of those if you wish to have them.

 ## Statistics

-Collecting information on four pools on an 8-core i7 system takes around 15ms.
+Collecting field information on four pools on an 8-core i7 system takes around 15ms.
+Collecting the `count` metrics can take far longer.
+For instance, on a pool with around 1500 snapshots, the `count.snapshot` metric takes almost two seconds.
+This is a limitation of the `zfs` command.

 ## Metric Paths